IFCA-Advanced-Computing/cstate/content/issues/2025-02-13-ampliacion-de-potencia-del-cpd-datacenter-power-upgrade.md

 * GPFS storage expansion.
 * Renewal of refrigerator.\
   \
-  Since these tasks will be time-consuming, it is expected that we will start datacenter work on Wednesday morning.\
+  Since these tasks will be time-consuming, it is expected that we recover the services on Wednesday morning.\
   \
   We will keep you informed of the work on our status page \[1].\
   \